SamirTalwar/webops-workshop/PLAYBOOK.md

 $ ansible-playbook ansible/predestination-docker.yaml
 ```

-This Ansible playbook removes everything we set up earlier, including the supervisor configuration, iptables rules and the application itself.
+This Ansible playbook removes everything we set up earlier, including the supervisor configuration, nginx configuration and the application itself.
 It then deploys predestination from the publicly-available [samirtalwar/predestination] Docker image.

 *[Talk through the new playbook.]*